 5.7 The Bank has adopted an innovative approach while organizing Recovery Camps duringthe year.
 Top Executives who were empowered to take spot decisions were associated withthe Recovery Camps.
 Meeting the borrowers at their own place, counseling them and takingspot decisions for speedier settlement of dues evoked good response.
 The Bank hasorganized 208 Recovery camps resulting in Cash Recovery/Up-gradation of NPAs to the tuneof Rs.
 27.59 crore.
 The model of Recovery camps adopted by the Bank has been wellappreciated in the Banking circles and the concept has attracted media attention atNational level.

 6. Treasury and Investment Operations

-6.1 The aggregate Investment of the bank as on 31st March 2011 were Rs.
-43,453 crorewith maturity mix of securities consistent with risk perceptions and investment policiesof the Bank.
+6.1 The aggregate investment of the Bank as on 31st March 2013 was Rs.
+58295.18 crorewith maturity mix of securities consistent with risk perceptions and investment policiesof the Bank.

-6.3 The average yield on investments during the report year stood at 7.04% compared tothe previous years level of 6.84%.
+6.2 The average yield on investments including RIDF investments during the year underreport stood at 7.34% compared to 7.46% as at the end of the previous year.

 7. International Banking